Wednesday, December 7, 2016

 Wednesday of the Second Week of Advent - Matthew 11:28-30

-Ask yourself: What in your life “wearies” you?
+Ask yourself: What in your life wearies you?
 What wears you down or exhausts you?
-What do you need “rest” from?
-It might be worry about your loved ones, health concerns, financial concerns, feeling overwhelmed by your responsibilities or perhaps you feel alone.
+From what do you need rest?
+It might be worry about your loved ones, health concerns, financial concerns, feeling overwhelmed by your responsibilities or perhaps feeling alone.
 I assume that many of us are weary to some degree.
 What do we do at these times?
 How do we handle the weariness?
 Do we carry our burdens alone?
 Or do we take our burdens, anxiety and weariness to Jesus and ask Him for the grace and rest that we need?

-Today ask yourself: what concerns, worries or anxieties are on my mind today?
+Today, ask yourself: what concerns, worries or anxieties are on my mind today?
 Then I invite you to sit quietly with Jesus for a few minutes.
 Just simply “be” with Him.
 You don’t need to say anything since Jesus already knows what you are thinking and feeling.
 Place your anxieties, fears or worries in His hands.
-Simply spending time with Him will give you “rest” and it also lightens your burden.
+Simply spending time with Him will give you rest and it also lighten your burden.
 Trust Him!
 Jesus is waiting for you!